ajwills72/critical-thinking/docs/regress-corr.md

 Interactive demonstration of illusory correlation

+**Note**: These materials are a placeholder; the exercise is being somewhat updated for 2022.
+Any queries, ask Lenard Dome.

 ### What do they do?

 Students work individually.
 Each student views a series of positive and